The Bugs Bunny Crazy Castle

 Crazy Stupid Love

 I hate Kemco’s Crazy Castle series.
 It’s not fun or interesting.
 It also has one of the most complicated release history around.
 But we must talk about the first game released on Game Boy.
 Why?
 Because it’s the first Game Boy title to do two things:

-- It is the first action title to feature large sprites.
+- It is the first action title to feature large sprites;

-It was eventually rereleased as a Player’s Choice title in 1996 (that’s the only way I know it sold more than a million copies) at the nadir of the Game Boy’s life, giving the game a second life.
+It was eventually rereleased as a Player’s Choice title in 1996 (that’s the only way I know it sold more than a million copies) at the nadir of the Game Boy’s history, giving the game a second life.

 The Meandering Story of Its Rotating Cast of Franchises

 Kemco gets the right to make a Roger Rabbit game for the Famicom Disk System.
 So far, so good.
 They create the game and release it in February of 1989, six months after the movie is released in the US but just two months after the release in Japanese theatres in December of 1988.
 The timing is so tight it’s possible they started developing the game as a blank slate before they had a franchise to put on the game.

 Now comes the time to get your throwaway game to North America.
 But in North America, Kemco did not hold the video game rights for the Roger Rabbit movie.
 Another game based on Who Framed Roger Rabbit was instead released to coincide with its VHS release, a really big event back in the fall of 1989.
 It’s not the same game as the Japanese one: it was published by LJN and developed by Rare of all people!
 Kemco did release its game in North America, but as The Bugs Bunny Crazy Castle.
 They ported the game to cartridge (from an FDS diskette) and changed the sprites into Looney Tunes characters.
 How did we end up in this situation?